emaloney/CleanroomLogger/README.md

 `XcodeLogConfiguration` takes into account:

-- Whether or not the new Unified Logging System (also known as "OSLog") is available; it is only available as of iOS 10.0, macOS 10.12, tvOS 10.0, and watchOS 3.0.
-By default, logging falls back to `stdout` and `stderr` whenever Unified Logging is unavailable.
+- Whether the new Unified Logging System (also known as "OSLog") is available; it is only present as of iOS 10.0, macOS 10.12, tvOS 10.0, and watchOS 3.0.
+By default, logging falls back to `stdout` and `stderr` if Unified Logging is unavailable.

-- The value of the `OS_ACTIVITY_MODE` environment variable; when it is set to "`disable`", attempts to log via the OSLog appear to be silently ignored.
+- The value of the `OS_ACTIVITY_MODE` environment variable; when it is set to "`disable`", attempts to log via OSLog are silently ignored.
 In such cases, log output is echoed to `stdout` and `stderr` to ensure that messages are visible in Xcode.

 - The `severity` of the message.
 For UNIX-friendly behavior, `.verbose`, `.debug` and `.info` messages are directed to the `stdout` stream of the running process, while `.warning` and `.error` messages are sent to `stderr`.